Our Experience in Severe Fire Injury Lawsuits

 Although product liability laws vary by state, some statutes may allow fire victims and their families to seek recovery of damages from manufacturers, distributors or vendors of products that are unsafe or defective, as well as for a company's failure to warn of product dangers and risks.

-We have the experience and resources necessary to conduct and review fire investigations and to identify the possible legal responsibilities of the involved parties.
 Along with fighting for your rights and for just compensation for injuries sustained, we also strive to encourage changes in safety standards that may prevent similar tragedies from occurring in the future.